Subscribe To This Site

 A low-fat diet is defined as a diet containing and supplying no more than 30 to 40grams of fat per day.
 A diet containing 50 - 60g per day is a moderate fat diet, and greater than this is a high fat diet.

 It is also important that when on a low-fat diet or gallstone diet, you continue to enjoy a varied and healthy meal, consisting of fresh fruits and vegetables, carbohydrate rich foods with low glycaemic index.
-Specifically, a typical healthy low-fat diet will could be made up of any of these or combination of these:
+Specifically, a typical healthy low-fat diet would be made up of any of these or a combination:

 • Main Meals